castorini/anserini/docs/experiments-msmarco-v2.md

 The complete index occupies 72 GB (138,364,198 passages).
 It's big because it includes postions (for phrase queries), document vectors (for relevance feedback), and a complete copy of the collection itself.
-The index size can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
+The index size as well as index time can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
 For reference:

-+ Without any of the three above option, index size reduces to 12 GB.
++ Without any of the three above option, index size reduces to 12 GB (indexed in ~13min).
-+ With just `-storeRaw`, index size reduces to 47 GB.
++ With just `-storeRaw`, index size reduces to 47 GB (indexed in ~17min).
 This setting contains the raw JSON document, which makes it suitable for use as first-stage retrieval to support downstream rerankers.
 Bloat compared to compressed size of raw collection is due to support for per-document random access.

 Download the queries and qrels: